 If you or your child is undergoing corrective orthodontic care and has equipment such as metal or ceramic braces, make it a point to seek out one of these mouthguards, if possible.

-Over-the-Counter options, available at your local pharmacy, are designed primarily for people suffering from bruxism (tooth grinding).
+Over-the-counter options, available at your local pharmacy, are designed primarily for people suffering from bruxism (tooth grinding).n>

 They typically offer more protection than regular sports mouthguards, but remember, these are not designed for use with orthodontics.
 That’s why a specialty orthodontic mouthguard will be your best option for sports-related safety.

 First things first – Assess the damage.
-If an injury occurs during an organized sporting event, there should be someone available with proper medical training to determine the extent of the injury properly.
+If an injury occurs during an organized sporting event, there should be someone available with proper medical training to determine the extent of the injury.
 If there’s any doubt, err on the side of caution – call the emergency room!